 Advantages

-- Regulation: Crowdpear is controlled and supervised by the Central Bank of Lithuania.
+• Regulation: Crowdpear is controlled and monitored by the Central Bank of Lithuania.

-- Custody of Investor Funds: Legally monitored account segregation of investor and company funds.
+• Investor Funds: Legally supervised account segregation of investor and company funds

-- Attractive Risk-Reward Profile: The expected returns are very competitive for the risk profile.
+• Risk-Reward Profile: The return prospects are very competitive for the risk profile.

 Disadvantages

-- Low Diversification: So far, investors can only invest in Lithuanian loans.
+• Diversification: Investors can only invest in Lithuanian loans.

-- Withholding Taxes: Withholding taxes of 15% or 10% are withheld from private investors.
+• Taxes: Withholding taxes of 15% or 10% are retained for private investors.

 Crowdpear Alternatives